Learn how to wallpaper around a window with this DIY guide

-You should hang the first drop of wallpaper near the window, so you have a full roll to use as your reference point.
-Take your roll of wallpaper, hold horizontally and place the mid–point on the window edge and mark on the wall where the edge of the wallpaper will sit.
+Start by hanging the first drop of wallpaper near the window.
+This way, you’ll have a full roll to reference.
+Take your roll of wallpaper and hold it horizontally, placing the midpoint right at the window edge.
+Then, simply mark on the wall where the edge of the wallpaper will sit.

 Now take the roll, place it next to the point you just marked and work towards the corner marking where each roll will drop.
-If the corner drop is going to be really narrow i.e. less than three inches (2.5cm), adjust so that you have a larger gap in the corner.
-But ensure you do not have too narrow a gap by the window; create a happy compromise.
+If the corner drop is going to be really narrow, i.e. less than three inches (approx. 7.5cm), adjust so that you have a larger gap in the corner.
+But ensure you do not have a gap that is too narrow by the window; create a happy compromise.

-Once you have established where your first full roll is going to sit, get a long spirit level or a laser level, and mark with a pencil to get a level vertical line to work with.
+Once you have established where your first full roll will sit, get a long spirit level or a laser level (like this RockSeed Cross Laser Level from Amazon), and mark with a pencil to get a level vertical line to work with.

 A lot of windows do not have a recess, they often have architrave and are a little simpler to wallpaper around than a window with a recess.